-This expert knows all about paid advertising and cold outreach using tools like Google Ads, LinkedIn, Facebook, and the like.
+These inside sales reps know all about paid advertising and cold outreach using tools like Google Ads, LinkedIn, Facebook, and the like.

 They’ll be proficient at using search engines and could probably teach you to use Google in ways you never imagined.

 After you’ve generated a ton of leads, you’ll want a team filled with inside sales professionals who know how to close them.